beave/sagan/doc/source/contributing-coding-style.rst

      }

 These are a few simple rules to consider before contributing code.
-As stated,  in many cases ``astyle`` will address them for you.
+In many cases ``astyle`` will address them for you.